-What follows are strategies for getting the Academy off to dramatic start.
+What follows are strategies for getting the Academy off to a dramatic start.

 The text below is written in the voice of the instructor.

 Each provides the framework for a compelling narrative.
-Ultimately it is the story of your profession, so make the presentation you own.
+Ultimately, it is the story of your profession, so make the presentation your own.

 Presentation materials are or will be available for all 10 Strategies in the form of Powerpoints.
 They can be downloaded through the Leadership Forum.
 These resources can be customized as you see fit.

 [As only one of these strategies can used on Day One, we encourage you to incorporate the others into the schedule to introduce various subjects in the course.]

 Good morning cadets.
 My name is Officer Sam Jones, I serve as a School Resource Officer with the Smithville Police Department.